Ismat-Samadov/Named_Entity_Recognition/README.md

 Both models were fine-tuned on a premium A100 GPU in Google Colab for optimized training performance.

+**Note**: Due to its superior performance, the XLM-RoBERTa model was selected for deployment.

 ## Model Performance Metrics

 ### mBERT Model